Chess960: Similar variants

-Unlike Fischer random chess, the final position after castling in Chess480 will usually not be the same as the final position of a castling move in traditional chess.
+Unlike Chess960, the final position after castling in Chess480 will usually not be the same as the final position of a castling move in traditional chess.
 Lewis argues that this alternative better conforms to how the castling move was historically developed.

 Lewis has named this chess variation "Chess480"; it follows the rules of Chess960 with the exception of the castling rules.
 Although a Chess480 game can start with any of 960 starting positions, the castling rules are symmetrical (whereas the Chess960 castling rules are not), so that mirror-image positions have identical strategies; thus there are only 480 effectively different positions.
 The number of starting positions could be reduced to 480 without losing any possibilities, for example by requiring the white king to start on a light (or dark) square.

 There are other claims to the nomenclature "Chess480"; Reinhard Scharnagl defines it as the white queen is always to the left of the white king.